moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="balanceOfErc20"></a>
 # **balanceOfErc20**
-> AccountControllerResponse balanceOfErc20(authorization, name, inputBody)
+> TransactionAPIResponse balanceOfErc20(authorization, name, inputBody)